22andradeb/Pantry-Pale/README.md

 # PantryPal
 Your Unique Grocery Hub

 # Table of Contents
 1. Description of the app
-2. Features
-3. Explanation of the files
+2. Explanation of the files
-4. Installation
+3. Installation
-5. Usage
+4. Usage
-6. Extra information
+5. Extra information
-7. Credits
+6. Credits

 # Description of the app
 As university students who have found ourselves living alone for the first time, we quickly realized the importance and difficulty in carrying out effective grocery shopping.
 Essentially, we want to save moeny and time on this activity which we carry out on a nearly daily basis.
 Motivated by these factors, we developed the fundamentals of an easy-to-use platform that can serve as a hub for this essential aspect of our lives and aid us by facilitating carrying out of this task while at the same time helping us reducing our food waste to become more sustainable and healthier people.